 - Bake.
 Spread the crumble topping on top of the unbaked casserole, leaving clumps of the mixture in places.
 Bake until browned and the sweet potato casserole has set in the center, about 30 minutes.

 - Bake.
 Bake the sweet potato casserole for 20 minutes.
 Remove from the oven and spread the marshmallows over the top of the casserole.
 Return to the oven and bake the remaining 10 minutes, until brown and toasty.

 Make-Ahead Tips:Prepare sweet potato mixture and spread into casserole dish.
 Wrap tightly and store in the refrigerator for 3 to 5 days.
-Prepare crumble topping and store in a zip top bag in the refrigerator.
+Prepare crumble topping and store in a zip-top bag in the refrigerator.
 When ready to bake, remove all from the refrigerator.
-Spread the crumble on top of casserole and bake as directed.
+Spread the crumble on top of the casserole and bake as directed.

-Freezer Friendly Tips:Prepare sweet potato filling mixture and spread the filling into the casserole dish.
+Freezer-Friendly Tips:Prepare the sweet potato filling mixture and spread the filling into the casserole dish.
 It will be warm from the heat of the sweet potatoes.
 So you will need to cool it completely.
 Then, wrap tightly and store in the freezer up to 3 months.
 When ready to bake, remove from the freezer and allow to thaw overnight in the refrigerator.
-Make the crumble topping mixture and place on top of casserole and bake as directed.
+Make the crumble topping mixture and place on top of the casserole and bake as directed.